humbertovenavente/PDFIA/README.md

 FilesToData is a document and design processing pipeline built on **C#/.NET 8, Azure Functions, and a lightweight static HTML/JavaScript frontend**.

-The project was migrated from a Python backend and a Blazor WebAssembly frontend to:

-- Avoid heavy WebAssembly loads and "Page Unresponsive" issues in the browser.
-- Simplify local development (no Supabase/Postgres required during dev).
-- Keep the processing model (HTTP + Queue + OCR + masking + AI) but fully in C#.

----

 ## Architecture Overview